quantumai-asean/ai-assess-project/README.md

 [✅] Display MC report with the UI?

 [ ] save data to file before using database
+* use postgresql
+* how to add uuid as key to a table?:

+                # add extension to generate uuid
+                CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

+                #create a table with id as primary key, add constraint to be unique on selected column(s), and automatically generate UUID, e.g.
+                CREATE TABLE owner (
+                    name            varchar(40),
+                    contact             varchar(60),
+                    id SERIAL PRIMARY KEY, # unique running sequence as key hash_key UUID DEFAULT uuid_generate_v4() UNIQUE # automatically genearte UUID );
+                ALTER TABLE owner ADD CONSTRAINT your_table_unique_constraint UNIQUE (name); #unique on selected column(s)
+* install python psql module such as psycopg

 [ ] install other assessment libraries: fairlearn, aequitas